sunil-kannan/Core-Java-Interview-/collections/Collections.md

 ### HashSet
 - Insertion order is not preserved.
 - Hashset cannot allow duplicate values.
-- Hashset allow null values.
+- Hashset allow one null values.

 ### LinkedHashSet
 - It uses a hashtable & a doubly-linked list to store & maintain the elements.